-Figure 14: KAO Steps of Instructional Cycle
+Figure 13: K-8 Steps of Instructional Cycle

-KAO will work to ensure that all students will score at Standard Met or Standard Exceeded levels in ELA and math on the CAASPP assessment.
-All students in grades 5-8 will take the CAASPP each spring.
-Additionally, all students in grades 5-8 will take a norm-referenced test such as the MAP in the fall.
-8th grade students will take the MAP in the spring as well while grade 5 - 7 will take CAASPP.
+K-8 will work to ensure that all students will score at Standard Met or Standard Exceeded levels in ELA and math on the CAASPP assessment.
+All students in grades 3-8 take the CAASPP each spring.
+Additionally, all students in grades K-8 will take an ELA and Math norm-referenced test such as the MAP in the fall and the spring.
 Detailed reports by student and by class will be created to facilitate in-depth analysis and data informed decision-making.
+Teachers will look at multiple sources of data, including daily exit tickets to identify the students who have not yet mastered the standard.
+Teachers will then work with the leadership team to identify the proper interventions.
 Thoroughly analyzing annual student achievement results will allow the staff to reflect on teaching practices and identify areas of strength and areas of weaknesses to improve in the upcoming years.

-Each year KAO will disaggregate school-wide MAP, or other norm-referenced equivalent, data by gender, race, English Learner status, Special Education status, socioeconomic status, and other relevant subgroups and analyze those data to make any needed adjustments to the instructional program.
-The Charter School expects students in each subgroup to meet the Charter School's MAP performance goals listed in Element 1.
-MAP data for individual students is reported to each student's family at the beginning of the year and at end of year for 8th graders.
+Each year K-8 will disaggregate school-wide MAP, or other norm-referenced equivalent, data by gender, race, English Learner status, Special Education status, socioeconomic status, and other relevant subgroups and analyze those data to make any needed adjustments to the instructional program.
+The Charter School expects K-2 students in each subgroup to meet the Charter School's MAP performance goals listed in Element 1.
+MAP data for individual students is reported to each student's family during parent conferences at the beginning of the year and as well as at the end of the year.
 Additionally report cards will be provided to students/families four times a year.
 Progress reports will also be sent home intermittently as students take assessments weekly.
 Teachers will adjust or enhance instructional strategies based upon the results for each individual student and class.
 Any substantial disparities in improvement across subgroups may result in modifications to curriculum, schedule, school staffing, or provision of support services.

-KAO shall adhere to all state testing requirements applicable to charter schools.
-As established in the previous section, KAO will utilize diverse assessments that are aligned with the curriculum and instructional program, and compliant with state mandates.
+K-8 shall adhere to all state testing requirements applicable to charter schools.
+As established in the previous section, K-8 will utilize diverse assessments that are aligned with the California Common Core State Standards, curriculum and instructional program, and compliant with state mandates.
 These will be administered according to the assessment cycle described within this Element.
-Further, KAO affirms that its methods for measuring pupil outcomes for the State Priorities, as described above in this charter, shall be consistent with the way information is reported on a School Accountability Report Card as required by Education Code Section 47605(b)(5)(C).
+Further, K-8 affirms that its methods for measuring pupil outcomes for the State Priorities, as described above in this charter, shall be consistent with the way information is reported on a School Accountability Report Card as required by Education Code Section 47605(b)(5)(C).

-KAO, like all KIPP LA schools, believes that data is a powerful instructional tool.
-KAO's data will be shared openly with KIPP LA management and other KIPP LA schools.
+K-8, like all KIPP LA schools, believes that data is a powerful instructional tool.
+K-8's data will be shared openly with KIPP LA management and other KIPP LA schools.
 Further, at regular intervals the data will be shared with KIPP LA's board.
-Annually, KAO's leadership team will provide an update to its students and parents about school wide academic performance.
+Annually, K-8's leadership team will provide an update to its students and parents about school wide academic performance.
+The school wide data is shared during School Site Council Meetings, which are open and publicized to the school community, also during our LCAP Annual Updates and feedback sessions, and finally through specialized family nights.